aharonium/opensiddur.org/posts/posts/dukhening-in-a-musaf-amidah-after-a-heykhe-qedushah-by-isaac-gantwerk-mayer_(isaac.gantwerk-mayer_2019-05-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-And blessed is the Glorious Name forever, whose glory fills all the earth, 	amen and amen.
+And blessed is the Glorious Name forever, whose glory fills all the earth, 	amen and <em>amen</em>.
 </div></td></tr>